lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 ### Cloud Development Kit (CDK)

-An alternative to CloudFormation’s declarative approach is to define cloud infrastructure imperatively in your preferred programming language of choice, and have [CDK][24] compile it down to a CloudFormation template, making it possible to have your infrastructure and application runtime code not only packaged together, but written in the same language.
+An alternative to CloudFormation's declarative approach is to define cloud infrastructure imperatively in your preferred programming language of choice, and have [CDK][24] compile it down to a CloudFormation template, making it possible to have your infrastructure and application runtime code not only packaged together, but written in the same language.

 A CDK application that you write is converted into a CloudFormation template using the CDK CLI.